papabearsoftware/eks-lambda-deployer/README.md

 - CodeBuild builds the new container image and writes a simple JSON to a file that gets uploaded to S3.
 This file is the build artifact that the Lambda uses

 - The Lambda pulls down the artifact, parses it, and deploys it.
-In the case of a failure
+In the case of a failure, it rolls back if `rollback_on_fail` is `true`

 **Note:** You can set the `DEBUG` environment variable to "true" for most detailed logging